paulrobertlloyd/paulrobertlloyd-v3/source/styleguide/_pages/02-scopes.markdown

 ## Grouping content

 ### Paragraphs
 All paragraphs are wrapped in `p` tags.
-Additionally, `p` elements can be wrapped with a `blockquote` element _if the `p` element is indeed a quote_.
-Historically, `blockquote` has been used purely to force indents, but this is now achieved using CSS.
-Reserve `blockquote` for quotes.

 ### Horizontal rule
 The `hr` element represents a paragraph-level thematic break, e.g. a scene change in a story, or a transition to another topic within a section of a reference book.
 The following extract from <cite>Pandora's Star</cite> by Peter F. Hamilton shows two paragraphs that precede a scene change and the paragraph that follows it: